jon-jacky/home/design.md

 Pages with interesting design, typography, or graphics, in addition to their content.

-Includes 'literate programs': experiments in presentation of code with explanations.
+Includes some 'literate programs' that present code with explanations in a variety of styles.

 More here: <http://jon-jacky.github.io/home/links.html#graphics>